 Upload an updated resume.

 Submit a portfolio consisting of 6-10 pieces of work, preferable as a website or online link in your resume.
 Your work must be viewable on a Mac or PC.

-Work can be submitted on a disk or within a website and may include any combination of the following:
+Work can be submitted as a zip file or within a website and may include any combination of the following:

 - Video and animated art and design